GoInterject/GoInterject.github.io/bApps/bFinancials/Configure.md

 ### Converting FRx Row Definitions
-Interject provides a custom template according to the Epicor Segment Assessment.
+Interject provides a custom template according to the Epicor Enterprise Segment Assessment.
 This is called the Report Conversion Template.
 To convert your FRx Row definitions follow the steps below:
 > To-do
 >
 > **Step 1:** In the Initial Row Template Mgr tab, use Ctrl-Shift-K or the Drill button to add or edit new templates.